mohan-chinnappan-n/cli-dx/ui-api/README.md

 # Using UI-API (LDS is built on top of this)
+- Gives data and metadata in a single response.
+- Respects CRUD access, field-level security settings, and sharing settings
+    - displays only records and fields for which users have CRUD access and FLS visibility.

 ## Performs the following:
 - Checks field-level security settings, sharing settings, and perms.